Gelatin vs Collagen: What Is the Difference?

 Making bone broths is one of the easiest ways to add nutritious collagen to your body.
 While you can certainly make your own bone broth from organic bones of animals, including pork, beef, veal, turkey, lamb, bison, chicken, or fish, for convenience, you may also try some bone broth powders.
 Bone broth powders are great because they are so versatile and you may use them in your shakes, smoothies, and other recipes.

 You may find some high-quality bone broth products in my store.
 You may find bone broth collagen supplements in a chocolate and vanilla flavors here.
 You may mix them with water or plant milk, or add them to your smoothies, shakes, or recipes.

-One of my favorite collagen supplements includes Collagen Peptides by Vital Proteins and Beef Gelatin by Vital Proteins.
+One of my favorite collagen supplements includes Multi-Collagen protein and Beef Gelatin by Vital Proteins.
 They provide pasture-raised nutrition for bone and joint support, intestinal health, great sleep, and fitness.
 You may add it to your tea, coffee, shakes, soups, stews, desserts, and other recipes.

 Final Thoughts on Gelatin and Collagen

 Collagen is the primary substance of connective tissues and the most abundant protein in your body.
 It provides structural support and is necessary for the health of your skin, gut, joints, ligaments, bones hair, nails, teeth, heart, and liver.

 As you age, your body’s natural collagen production decreases.
 Fortunately, through a healthy diet and lifestyle, you can improve your collagen levels.
-Collagen peptides and gelatine may both help collagen levels in your body.
+Collagen peptides and gelatin may both help collagen levels in your body.
 Follow my recommendations in this article and try my gelatin-rich healing recipes for healthy collagen production, glowing skin, strong hair, good teeth, strong bones, healthy joints, optimal digestion, and overall health.